EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 ![My Image](acc_vs_wave.png)
 FIGURE 4: The top plot shows the accelerations obtained from the accelerometer located at the submerged free-end of the beam when the incident wave, shown in the bottom plot, interacted with the beam.

+It can be noticed that the signals in the last 50 seconds of the run are affected by the reflected waves.
+Therefore, the user should use the part of the signal that is not affected by the reflected waves for the code validation purpose.

 ## References
 [1] Rehman, W., Bunnik, T., Bokhove, O. and Kelmanson, M. “Experimental Modeling of Water-Wave Interactions with a Flexible Beam.” *Proc.
 ASME 2023 42nd Int.
 Conf. on Ocean, Offshore and Arctic Eng.*: p.
 10. 2023.
 ASME.